-There are 2 broad categories of neuromuscular electrical stimulation (NMES) devices: one targets muscle atrophy during rest, and the other enhances functional activity in neurologically impaired patients.
-These devices use electrical impulses to activate weak or paralyzed muscles in precise sequences.
-The technology often referred to as functional electrical stimulation (FES) is used for both upper and lower extremity rehabilitation, with a specific focus on enhancing mobility and independence.1 Functional electrical stimulation that applies low-level electrical current to stimulate functional movements in muscles affected by nerve damage and ocuses on the restoration of useful movements, like standing, stepping, pedaling for exercise, reaching, or grasping.
+Functional electrical stimulation (FES) is an approach to rehabilitation that applies low-level electrical current to stimulate functional movements in muscles affected by nerve damage.
+It focuses on the restoration of useful movements, like standing, stepping, pedaling for exercise, reaching, or grasping.

-Functional electrical stimulation devices consist of an orthotic and a microprocessor-based electronic stimulator with 1 or more channels for delivery of individual pulses through surface or implanted electrodes connected to the neuromuscular system.
+FES devices consist of an orthotic and a microprocessor-based electronic stimulator with 1 or more channels for delivery of individual pulses through surface or implanted electrodes connected to the neuromuscular system.
 Microprocessor programs activate the channels sequentially or in unison to stimulate peripheral nerves and trigger muscle contractions to produce functionally useful movements that allow patients to sit, stand, walk, cycle, or grasp.
 Functional neuromuscular stimulators are closed-loop systems that provide feedback information on muscle force and joint position, thus allowing constant modification of stimulation parameters, which are required for complex activities (eg, walking).
 These systems are contrasted with open-loop systems, which are used for simple tasks (eg, muscle strengthening alone); healthy individuals with intact neural control benefit the most from this technology.

-Applications, described in more detail in the Rationale section, include upper-extremity grasping function after spinal cord injury (SCI) and stroke; lifting the front of the foot during ambulation in individuals with foot drop; and ambulation and exercise for patients with SCI.
-Functional electrical stimulation devices vary in size and design based on the treatment area and goals.
-These devices typically include a neuromuscular electrical stimulator unit, wires or wireless connectors, and electrodes, which may attach to the skin, be inserted under the skin, or be inputted through surgery to target specific muscles or nerves.2.Some devices are used primarily for rehabilitation rather than home use.
+Applications, described in more detail in the Rationale section, include upper-extremity grasping function after spinal cord injury and stroke, lifting the front of the foot during ambulation in individuals with foot drop, ambulation, and exercise for patients with spinal cord injury.
+Some devices are used primarily for rehabilitation rather than home use.
 This evidence review focuses on devices intended for home use.